ara-foundation/web/packages/reflect/README.md

 Testing from the reflect root:
 > pnpm test -r ./

-## Structure between Reflect, Ara Web and Ara.
-Reflect package is based on `SDS` architecutre.

-### SDS Architecture
-* Every file is called a script.
-(In reflect, we name it `module`, as it's Nodejs definition)
-* Every module can interact with it's siblings residing in the same directory.
-* Every module can interact with it's children.
-But not with the children of children.
-* Every module can interact with it's parents.
-But not with the parent of the parent.

-* Every group of modules are called a service.
-(In reflect, we name it 'package`, as it's Nodejs definition).
-* Every package can have extension packages.
-Extension may receive answer, but not reply.
-* Every package can have proxy packages.
-Proxy always return a reply.
-* Every package relationship (proxy, extension) are defined by the service interface that define proxy, and extension services.
-Any service that satisfy the service extension should be easily changeable.

-#### Reflect SDS
-Reflect package is the primary package.
-The reflect extension interface exposes the module parsing, module ontology, and module exposition.
-Between each other packages are interacting through `ModuleLink` links.

-Reflect proxy exposes the View, and injections.

-##### Reflect Extension interface,
-The extensions's own extensions system allows for example (to use AI to generate description).
-Or to save the data outside.

 ## Tutorial
 For our tutorial, let's create a simple website by following [Astro's official documentation](https://docs.astro.build/en/install-and-setup/#add-integrations).
 Astro is one of the popular web frameworks.